sevna90377/sevna90377/README.md

-## Iza Ławniczak
+## Hello, I'm Iza :]

-I'm known as Sedna — my main interests include creating outstanding visuals with elegant code solutions.
+My main interests include creating outstanding visuals with elegant code solutions.
 Additionally, I can always be distracted with some computer history.
 It might suprise some, that as a student of Computer Science at Wroclaw University of Science and Technology, I actually do enjoy programming (most of the time).

 Jokes aside, if it was dnd I would be a: